-However, Windows may keep forgetting the folder type view settings.
-This occurs because by default, Windows Vista is set to remember folder view settings for only 5000 folders.
-(In Windows XP it was 400, but has been increased in Windows Vista it is 5000.)
+Windows may keep forgetting the folder type view settings.
+This occurs because, by default, Windows Vista and later is set to remember folder view settings for only 5000 folders.
+In Windows XP it was 400 but has been increased in Windows Vista, it is 5000.
 The way out is to increase this value to, say, 10000 folders.

 You can do so as follows:

-In the RHS pane, rt click > New > DWORD (32-bit) Value > Name it BagMRU Size.
+In the right-side pane, right-click > New > DWORD (32-bit) Value > Name it BagMRU Size.